matheusdealcantara/matheusdealcantara/README.md

-### Hi there 👋
+### Hi there, I'm Matheus de Alcântara👋

+##### I'm a backend developer, focused on python with django but studying javascript with nodejs and typescript, as well as java and spring.
+Currently taking a bachelor's degree in Software Engineering at Universidade de Brasília - UnB.
+I tend to look for more knowledge all the time and try my best at everything I do, which makes me a bit stubborn and competitive, but I can adapt and work with any team that I join!

-- 🔭 I’m currently working on a todo list application
+- 🔭 Currently working on a todo list application

-- 🌱 I’m currently learning web development
+- 🌱 Learning about web development, back-end heavy

-- 👯 I’m looking to collaborate on all sort of projects to acquire new knowledge
+- 👯 Looking to collaborate on all sort of projects to acquire new knowledge

 - 💬 Ask me about backend development